publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch3/schII/m__us_usc_t12_s248a.md

     (b) __Covered services__

-    The services which shall be covered by the schedule of fees under subsection (a) of this section are—
+    The services which shall be covered by the schedule of fees under subsection (a) are—

         (1) currency and coin services;